-Carroll University's Master of Occupational Therapy Program (Pending accreditation*)
+Carroll University's Master of Occupational Therapy Program (Seeking accreditation*)

 The Carroll University Master of Occupational Therapy (MOT) program is a two-year, post-baccalaureate program that will prepare students to pursue one of the most rewarding and fastest growing health care careers in Wisconsin and nationwide.